antoine-jacquet/antoine-jacquet.github.io/index.md

 ## About me

-I am a PhD candidate in Economics at the [Toulouse School of Economics](https://www.tse-fr.eu).
+I am a post-doctoral researcher in the Economics department at [Sciences Po](https://www.tse-fr.eu), in the ERC team [EQUIPRICE](http://alfredgalichon.com/equiprice/).
 I am an applied microeconomist with interests at the intersection of Labor and Demographic economics and Cultural economics.

 <!--